 Knowing that our pool would be done this past weekend and that we were going to be celebrating, I headed to Walmart to pick up stuff for dinner and to make lemon ice cream.
 I love their everyday low prices!
 While I was there, I had the idea to find something to clean up the “ice cream goatees” and the messy ice cream dripped hands.
 Being a mom of five, I know messes!
 I found these Wet-Nap Hand Wipes which were perfect for the job!
 I knew they could handle the job by keeping my family clean and ready to swim! 🙂

 I found my Wet-Nap Hand Wipes near the pharmacy section of the store, but saw some more over by the napkins on the paper product aisle.
 The Wet-Nap Hand wipes are stronger and softer than before, and they moisturize with aloe!
 Choose between Fresh Scent or Citrus Scent!
 I went with the citrus canister, but they also have pop-ups and packettes.
-I thought the packettes would be perfect packed in a lunchbox and I may just need to grab some of those on my next trip for our lunchtime outings to the park during the school year (we homeschool).
+The packettes would be perfect packed in a lunchbox and I may just need to grab some of those on my next trip for our lunchtime outings to the park during the school year (we homeschool).

 I even saved a little bit of money on my purchase – and I’m sharing the coupon with you!
 Don’t forget to get your 55 cents off any Wet-Nap product (while supplies last).